xuandong05/Amsterdam-Airbnb/README.md

 ## Files
-3 datasets that Airbnb provides will be used in this project:
+3 datasets that Airbnb provides for Amsterdam will be used in this project:
-- listings.csv:Summary information and metrics for listings in Amsterdam
+- listings.csv:Summary information and metrics for listings in Amsterdam.
-- calendar.csv: Calendar Data for listings in Amsterdam
+- calendar.csv: Calendar Data for listings in Amsterdam.
-- reviews.csv: Summary Review data and Listing ID
+- reviews.csv: Summary Review data and Listing ID.

 The original datasets are available at http://insideairbnb.com/get-the-data.html
 ## Repository Structure <a name="Structure"></a>
 - The ipyinb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.